How To Use Mica Powders In Epoxy Resin

 Here are our best tips about how to use mica powders in epoxy resin.
 Your complete guide to using mica powder in resin, epoxy resin and UV resin.

-use mica powder in resin
+how to use mica powder in resin

 how to use mica powders in epoxy resin

-1. What is mica powder, and where does it come from?
+1. What is mica powder?

 Mica powder is a finely ground form of mica.
 It’s a naturally occurring mineral often found in metamorphic and igneous rock formations.